March 19, 2003 Minutes

 APPROVED FACULTY SENATE MINUTES 44TH FACULTY SENATE MARCH 19, 2003

-Senators Renick, Conroy, Sawey, Peeler, Stone, James, Blanda, Gordon, Riepe, Frost, Hindson, Bell-Metereau, Brennan, Stutzman
+Senators present: Renick, Conroy, Sawey, Peeler, Stone, James, Blanda, Gordon, Riepe, Frost, Hindson, Bell-Metereau, Brennan, Stutzman

 Chair Renick called the meeting to order at 4:00 and reviewed the agenda.

 I. Report on the Board of Regents meeting - Name Change

 The meeting was relatively uneventful until discussion of the university name change emerged.
 When the regents decided not to vote on the change last year they didn’t predict that it would go to the legislature so soon.
 Objections from Sam Houston and others had influenced the regents’ decision.
 ASG meanwhile passed a bill in January to change the name to Texas State University this year.
 The students have been respectful and open in this process.
 They initially went to discuss fees and the idea of having a student regent, and the name change came up.
 Senator Wentworth said he would file the bill, and alums had requested time on the agenda on both sides of the issue.
 In a seven to two vote, regents said they preferred to have time to think about and study the issue.
 Our financial situation is more serious and pressing issue, and President Trauth doesn’t want fallout from the issue that would impact the budget issue.

 II.
 Board of Regents Report on Budgetary and Other Issues: